Chiloane-lt/FTC2301_GroupB_LesegoTaciaChiloane_ITW/README.md

 ## Folders Inside:

-  ### intro-to-Web
+  ### 1. FTC2301_GroupB_LesegoTaciaChiloane_ITW
-    1. my-digital-resume >> Web page files for my professional digital resume.
+ A project to create a digital resume in stages using HTML.
+This folder contains images and html files for all the project stages.